-I just returned from the 5th annual Security Congress put on by (ISC)².
+I just returned from the 5th annual Security Congress by (ISC)².
 This was my 1st Security Congress, my 1st industry convention, and my 1st time in California.
-I didn’t see the article 10 Ways to Get the Most Out of Security Congress until after the trip but I managed to cover the most of the points by default anyway.
+I didn’t see the article 10 Ways to Get the Most Out of Security Congress until after the trip, but I managed to cover most of the points by default anyway.

 - Go to every scheduled event. *